All Episodes

 Failure cannot be an option.

-I'll support a full repeal, a transition as long as you don't bankrupt us in the process.
+I'll support a full repeal, a transition, as long as you don't bankrupt us in the process.

 I think that's actually ultimately a better way to do it because I didn't particularly love the House bill at all.

-The only thing the House bill did was, according to the CBO, lower premiums by about 30, 35% and make it legal to get health savings accounts, these cooperatives of my friend Dr. Unger and uh Umber in Wichita, Atlas MD.
+The only thing the House bill did was, according to the CBO, lower premiums by about 30, 35% and make it legal to get health savings accounts, these cooperatives of my friend Dr. Unger and Umber in Wichita, Atlas MD.

-So it it created the venue, but it still kept way too much of Obamacare in place.
+It created the venue, but it still kept way too much of Obamacare in place.

 It did also eliminate the taxes.

-So this is my advice for Mitch McConnell if he wants to stay in power.
+So, this is my advice for Mitch McConnell if he wants to stay in power.

 You need to get your 52 senators in a room.